Variant cheat sheet · NSCLC and medullary thyroid carcinoma

 - Selpercatinib or pralsetinib?

-- Both are FDA-approved selective RET inhibitors with similar efficacy.
+- Both are FDA-approved selective RET inhibitors with similar efficacy in RET fusion-positive NSCLC.
 Selpercatinib has the broader tumor-agnostic label (added 2022) and the longer follow-up.
-Pralsetinib had US distribution and supply considerations historically that affected access.
+Pralsetinib had US distribution and supply considerations historically that affected access, and its RET-mutant MTC indication was voluntarily withdrawn in 2023, so for RET-mutant MTC only selpercatinib carries a current FDA indication.
 Institutional preference and AE profile drive the call.

 - Are RET-altered MTCs the same as RET fusion NSCLC?

 - Similar druggability but different biology.
 MTC has activating point mutations (most commonly M918T) and germline mutations (MEN2 syndromes).
 NSCLC has fusions (KIF5B-RET, CCDC6-RET).
-Both respond to selpercatinib and pralsetinib; the testing modality differs (mutation panel for MTC, fusion-aware NGS for NSCLC).
+In RET-mutant MTC, selpercatinib is the FDA-approved selective RET inhibitor; pralsetinib's RET-mutant MTC indication was voluntarily withdrawn in 2023 after the confirmatory trial became infeasible, though it remains approved for RET fusion-positive NSCLC and thyroid cancer.
+The testing modality differs (mutation panel for MTC, fusion-aware NGS for NSCLC).

 - What about checkpoint inhibitor therapy in RET fusion NSCLC?